srpatel2000/Loan-Underwriting-Model/README.md

 ## Feature Engineering and Preprocessing

-To preprocess the data, we began filtering the dataset to the following relevent columns.
+To preprocess the data, we began filtering the Origination dataset to the following relevent columns.
 * Credit Score
 * Metropolitan Statistical Area
 * Number of Units